xpack/web-jekyll/pages/dev-tools/openocd/install.md

 ### Unpack

-Unpack the archive and copy it into the `%USERPROFILE%\AppData\Roaming\xPacks\openocd`
+To manually install the xPack OpenOCD, unpack the archive and copy it into the `%USERPROFILE%\AppData\Roaming\xPacks\openocd`
 (for example `C:\Users\ilg\AppData\Roaming\xPacks\openocd`) folder;
 according to Microsoft, `AppData\Roaming` is the recommended location for